is6481/lab1/README.md

 ### Domo

-Domo is a cloud-based data warehouse and data visualization platform (disclosure: I work for Domo during the day).
+Domo is a cloud-based data warehouse and data visualization platform.
 We will be using Domo for a handful of exercises as we can model how data moves from a database or data warehouse, through ETL processes and ends up in a front-end system.
 Domo also highlights some of the advancements discussed in the text especially around the ability to search for data, the ability to create alerts, and the ability to have reports sent at specified intervals (this will, hopefully, make sense as we go through the course).

-You will receive an invite for this course’s Domo environment.
+You will receive an invite for this course’s Domo environment via your university email address.
 Complete the sign-up process as part of this lab.

-While not required, you can also sign up for a student version of Domo [here](http://www.domo.com/start/student).
-You will have access to a current version of Domo for one year.
-Please be responsible regarding what data you upload to Domo.

 ### R/Rstudio Cloud